CedarvilleCyber/RedTeamVault/Tooling/Enumeration/Braa.md

-Braa is used to bruteforce OIDs from a given community string. test
+Braa is used to bruteforce OIDs from a given community string.

 ```shell
 braa <community string>@<IP>:<OID Range>